patchfox-io/.github/profile/README.md

 ## What problem is PatchFox addressing?
 The sausage making of a technology company is a lot like actual sausage making.
-It's a dirtier process than you think and in both cases there are rules you have to follow if you want to stay in business; rules regarding what ends up in the sausage.
-If your product has too much rat shit in it sooner or later the health inspector is going to shut you down.
-It's the same thing in software.
-In software we call what goes into the sausage a "dependency".

-Helping you manage those dependencies is what PatchFox is all about.
+It's a dirtier process than people would like to think and in both cases there are rules you have to follow if you want to stay in business; rules regarding what ends up in the sausage.
+If your sausages have too much nasty in it sooner or later the health inspector is going to shut you down.
+It's the same thing in software and it's a big problem.
+Helping you manage that is what PatchFox is all about.

+## Who makes PatchFox?

 ## Can I try PatchFox?

-## Can I run PatchFox on my workstation?

-## Can I deploy PatchFox?

-## How do I get data into PatchFox?
+## How can I help?

-## Is there an enterprise version of PatchFox?